-As has been our past practice, a copy of the school district's Student Rights and Responsibilities Handbook will be provided for each family.
+As has been our past practice, a copy of the school district's Student's Rights, Responsibilities, Rules and Regulations booklet will be provided for each family.

 We request a student's parent or legal guardian to acknowledge in writing that he/she has received this booklet.
 However, the failure of a parent/guardian to sign and return the Parent Acknowledgement Form will not prevent your child from attending school or the school district from enforcing the disciplinary policies.